piyushCodes7/flexBoxLayouts/README.md

 ## How to View

-Open `index.html` in a browser.
+Open **https://piyushcodes7.github.io/flexBoxLayouts/** link to check the work.
+OR Clone the repo, Open `index.html` in a browser.
 Click any layout to see it full screen.

 ## Tech